 This film provides examples of:

-- A Boy and His X: A boy and his panda
+- A Boy and His X: A boy and his panda.
+The kids are trying to rescue the panda from poachers.
+They spend the movie running from the poachers to protect the panda.

 - Blunt Metaphors Trauma: Ling, a couple times.
 When she explains an ancient Chinese legend about the panda, Ryan says that it's "bull" and Ling replies that no, the story is about a panda.
 When Ryan claims rather outrageously to be a "lady's man", Ling interprets it as "half lady, half man".